wise-agents/wise-agents/docs/communication.md

 ### `_message_type`
 - **Type**: `string`
 - **Description**:
-  (Optional) The type of the message, represented as an integer.
+  (Optional) The type of the message, represented as an string.
 - **Required**: false

   **Enum**: